 - Discuss financial and/or geographic considerations with your student as soon as possible.
 We want to encourage our student to follow any dream, to think big, and to seize every opportunity – and it’s a good idea to talk about the practicality of realizing those goals.
 As your student begins compiling a list of potential college fits, work with him or her to understand the respective costs.
 Keep a working spreadsheet including tuition and room and board costs as well as travel considerations.
 Determine what type of financial aid package each college would require along with any additional considerations (i.e. work-study, fewer trips home, etc.).
 The more information your student has, the more empowered he or she will be to ask the right questions while visiting campuses and ultimately make the best, personal college decision.
 Also set up time with the admissions office to get any financial aid questions answered.
 They are always eager to help.

 - Continue to be the loving guide as your student takes the lead.
 You will accompany your student in a transition to more independence.
 The college decision your student makes will be a big step in a series of important upcoming choices.
 Your student will begin to take into his or her own hands how often you visit, how much stress to take on, which course of study to choose, which friends and mentors to surround themselves with, and, ultimately, where the future will lead.
 Yet, this decision must be an individual one.
 Take comfort that our observations continually support that the students who do find their own fit—who feel included, involved, supported, and challenged—within their college communities succeed, happily.
 A happy, successful student is the ultimate goal, after all.

-Register for Wisconsin Private College Week here and help your student find their fit.
+Register for a visit here and help your student find their fit.